At SBU, we want to work with you to make the billing and payment process as smooth

-You can set up a payment plan at SBU by submitting the promissory note included with
+You can set up a payment plan online by logging into your Student Account Center and

-Questions regarding the SBU Payment Plan should be directed to the Office of Credit
+Questions regarding the SBU Payment Plan should be directed to the Cashier's Office.

 Note: All charges for tuition, room and board, and fees are due in full at the beginning